 Despite the apparent qualities of Everything, the video game didn't make it onto the Oscar nomination list entirely without a trick.
 The award for best animated film at the 14th Vienna Short Festival 2017 (VIS 2017) is responsible for the list entry.
 There the jury found the gameplay film and its musical entertainment to be worthy of prizes.
 It was only through this award that Everything by David OReilly landed on the so-called Oscar® longlist.

-A jury then selects the nominees for the Academy Awards from this qualification list.
-Before a video game actually wins an Oscar, many minutes of film are likely to go into the country.
+From this list of qualifications, a panel of judges then selects nominees for the Academy Awards.
+It will be many minutes before a video game actually wins an Oscar.
 Nevertheless, the success remains that a video game was able to qualify for an Oscar for the first time, albeit indirectly.
-The title song for Civilization 4: Baba Yetu by Christopher Tin won a Grammy Award in 2011 - but not for the song directly, but as part of a re-release of Tin's album “Calling All Dawns”.
-Because the chance is now there, it remains exciting: Will Everything be nominated for an Oscar in the “Best Short Film” category in the end?
+The title song for Civilization 4 by Christopher Tin did something similar about six years ago: Baba Yetu by Christopher Tin won a Grammy Award in 2011 - not for the song itself, but as part of a new release of Tin's album "Calling All Dawns".
+Because the chance is now there, it remains exciting: Will Everything ultimately be nominated for an Oscar in the category "Best Short Film"?

 David OReilly: Filmmaker, Influencer, Visionary